-However, their actions are already being tracked - a UUID is assigned and stored in an anonymous profile in the CRM.
-The same UUID is stored in the cookies of the customer's browser.
+However, their actions are already being tracked - a UUID is assigned and stored in an anonymous profile in the database.
+The same UUID is stored in the cookies of the customer’s browser.

 The anonymous profile stores information about the customer’s activities, just like it does for recognized customers.
 The customer can now receive personalized recommendations on the website and be included in marketing campaigns.

-When the customer provides an email address, the anonymous profile in CRM is updated with new data.
-It retains the UUID and becomes a known customer profile, which means that any activity before the customer was recognized is still present in the profile's history.
+When the customer provides the unique identifier, the anonymous profile in the database is updated with new data.
+It becomes a known customer profile, which means that any activity before the customer was recognized is still present in the profile’s history.
 A freshly-recognized customer sees personalized content, based on their previous interactions with the website as an anonymous customer.